rpardini/docker-registry-proxy/README.md

 - If you authenticate to a private registry and pull through the proxy, those images will be served to any client that can reach the proxy, even without authentication. *beware*
 - Repeat, this will make your private images very public if you're not careful.

+#### Why not use Docker's own registry, which has a mirror feature?

+Yes, Docker offers [Registry as a pull through cache](https://docs.docker.com/registry/recipes/mirror/), *unfortunately* it only covers the DockerHub case.
+It won't cache images from `quay.io`, `k8s.gcr.io`, `gcr.io`, or any such, including any private registries.

+That means that your shiny new Kubernetes cluster is now a bandwidth hog, since every image will be pulled from the Internet on every Node it runs on, with no reuse.

+This is due to the way the Docker "client" implements `--registry-mirror`, it only ever contacts mirrors for images with no repository reference (eg, from DockerHub).
+When a repository is specified `dockerd` goes directly there, via HTTPS (and also via HTTP if included in a `--insecure-registry` list), thus completely ignoring the configured mirror.

+#### Docker itself should provide this.

+Yeah.
+Docker Inc should do it.
+So should NPM, Inc. Wonder why they don't. 😼